rileyshahar/aga/README.md

     return x * x
 ```

-Then run `aga gen square` from the directory with `square.py`.
+Then run `aga gen square.py` from the directory with `square.py`.
 This will generate a ZIP file suitable for upload to Gradescope.

 ## Usage